 The timetable below is a typical example, but your own timetable may be different.

-In Semester 1 students do three subjects, generally in arts and related subjects through nine contact hours, each with two one-hour lectures and a one one-hour tutorial.
+In Semesters 1-3, students study three subjects.
+This table is illustrative only and your programme of study may differ.
 A full Honours degree in Scottish History would develop on the following lines (see degree course above):

 You may apply to study in the United States under the University’s exchange scheme with a wide range of American universities and colleges.